mclancy96/phrg-rails-nested-forms-readme/README.md

 ]
 ```

 During the iterative process, we use the course values passed into the `.each` block to create instances of our `Course` class.
-We store the instantiated courses in the instance variable `@courses`, making the course information available within our view, `student.erb`.
+We store the instantiated courses in the instance variable `@courses`, making the course information available within our view, `show.html.erb`.

-Finally, the controller action loads the erb file `student.erb`, and we can see all of the newly-created student and course information in the browser.
+Finally, the controller action renders the `show.html.erb` file, and we can see all of the newly-created student and course information in the browser.

-## Does this need an update?

-Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-nested-forms-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-nested-forms-readme/pulls).
-Provide a detailed description that explains the issue you have found or the change you are proposing.
-Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-nested-forms-readme'>Sinatra Nested Forms</a> on Learn.co and start learning to code for free.</p>
-<p data-visibility='hidden'>PHRG Nested Forms Readme</p>
+Note the use of `student_params` - this is Rails' strong parameters feature that helps protect against mass assignment vulnerabilities by explicitly permitting only the parameters we expect.